Military history of Mexico: Events

-It all began in 1960, when Echeverria wanted to take over the Guerrero region with his "dirty war tactics" that involved his desire to tamp down military dissatisfaction by giving the army and the security forces the green light to attack the left.
+It all began in 1960, when Echeverría wanted to take over the Guerrero region with his "dirty war tactics" that involved his desire to tamp down military dissatisfaction by giving the army and the security forces the green light to attack the left.
 As the local people grew agitated with the government over use of power, the state enacted suppression acts on Guerrero people to keep the numerous political reform movements quiet.
 As citizens became more determined to speak out against the government, the PRI increased its terror tactics in the region.
 With the state’s lengthy coast and rugged but fertile inland mountains, as well as its high poverty rates, made it ideal for drug production and trafficking.
 Which also increased rates of violence in the state.
 The tactics continued being done to keep the people under its control, the constant barrage of violence also prompted many guerrillas to consider joining the PRI.

-In May 1974, the Party of the Poor (PDLP) kidnapped state senator Ruben Figueroa, a prominent PRI leader.
-Echeverria's security apparatus took part in a manhunt, to secure a staged rescue of the senator.
+In May 1974, the Party of the Poor (PDLP) kidnapped senator Rubén Figueroa Figueroa, a prominent PRI leader.
+Echeverría's security apparatus took part in a manhunt, to secure a staged rescue of the senator.
 Reason being, Pablo Cabanas leader of the (PDLP) had a secret payout which was part of his demand for Figueroa's liberation.
 The army began to start closing in on Cabanas after the successful capture of Senator Figueroa.
 With the governments eyes on the (PDLP) they seized this was the best opportunity to capture and or kill their leader.
 Cabanas was later found dead in a shoot-out with soldiers in December 1974.